arinco-crew-community/automation-anywhere-devops/README.md

 2. First, the pipeline authenticates to the **development Control Room**.
 (For more information, see [Authentication](#authentication)).

+3. Following authentication, it requests information about the given bot(s).
+(For more information, see [Get Bots Information](#get-bots-information)).

-3. Following authentication, it creates a request to export bot(s).
+4. As the next setp, it creates a request to export bot(s).
 (For more information, see [Export Request](#export-request)).

-4. Since the export request is asynchronous, the pipeline periodically checks export status.
+5. Since the export request is asynchronous, the pipeline periodically checks export status.
 (For more information, see [Import/Export Status](#importexport-status)).

-5. Once the package is ready in the **development Control Room**, the pipeline downloads the generated zip file using the Control Room API, and uploads it to Azure DevOps artifacts.
+6. Once the package is ready in the **development Control Room**, the pipeline downloads the generated zip file using the Control Room API, and uploads it to Azure DevOps artifacts.
 (For more information, see [Download Exported Bots](#download-exported-bots)).

-6. Next, the pipeline authenticates to the **destination Control Room** (UAT or Prod) to obtain a new access token.
+7. Next, the pipeline authenticates to the **destination Control Room** (UAT or Prod) to obtain a new access token.

-7. After downloading the artifact, the pipeline creates an asynchronous Import Bot(s) Request.
+8. After downloading the artifact, the pipeline creates an asynchronous Import Bot(s) Request.
 (For more information, see [Import Request](#import-request)).

-8. The pipeline then needs to periodically check the status of the import request until it is successfully done.
+9. The pipeline then needs to periodically check the status of the import request until it is successfully done.

 ### Authentication

-Authentication can be achieved using either a combination of username and apiKey, or username and password.
+[Authentication](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/auth-api-supported.html#tag/auth/paths/~1authentication/post) can be achieved using either a combination of username and apiKey, or username and password.
 For the purposes of this sample DevOps pipeline, we are utilizing the username and apiKey method.

 To generate an API Key, it's essential that the user account, which is being used for DevOps, has the privilege to generate API Keys.
 User privileges in Automation Anywhere are governed by Role-Based Access Control (RBAC), meaning that my user account has been assigned a role that permits the generation of API Keys.